ArthurVincentCS/rastertools/README.rst

 Raster tools
 ============

-This project provides a command line named **rastertools** that enables various calculation tools:
+This project provides a command line named **georastertools** that enables various calculation tools:

 - the calculation of radiometric indices on satellite images